kwalker231/MnemonicPhrase-to-PrivateKey/README.md

-# MetaMask Mnemonic to Private Key Converter
+# Mnemonic to Private Key Converter

-This Python script is designed to convert a MetaMask mnemonic phrase into private keys and .
+This Python script is designed to convert a MetaMask mnemonic phrase into private keys.
 It follows the BIP-32 standard for hierarchical deterministic (HD) key generation.

 ## Features